babakzobis/TicTacToe/README.md

 ## Architecture

-This small application's choice of conception showcases, with a very simple (but hopefully clear) a pragmatic and simplistic approach, Uncle Bob's Clean Architecture which is a craftsman's guide to software structure and design.
+This small application's choice of conception showcases with a very pragmatic, simplistic and hopefully clear approach, [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) which is a craftsman's guide to software structure and design.
 Such an architecture allows decoupling different units of the code in an organized manner.
 That way the code gets easier to understand, modify, extend and test.

 The ultimate goal of any software architecture is to minimize the human resources required to build and maintain the required system.